 If you are familiar about the OCaml representation of value and the special representation for arrays of floats, you can skip the first two sections.

 OCaml follows a uniform runtime representation: all values can be kept in a single machine word (32- or 64-bit); a value is either an unboxed integer or a pointer, and the two cases are distinguished by the lower bit: 0 for pointers – which are thus assumed to be 2-aligned; and 1 for integers.
-Unboxed integers are used to represent OCaml values of type int (encoded as 2*X+1, which restricts them to 31⁄63 bits), but also values of type bool, char and constant constructors (in sum types and polymorphic variants).
+Unboxed integers are used to represent OCaml values of type int (encoded as 2*X+1, which restricts them to 31/63 bits), but also values of type bool, char and constant constructors (in sum types and polymorphic variants).
 Pointers usually refer to blocks in the OCaml heap, which have one header word followed by one or several data words.
-The header encodes the block’s size, 2 bits reserved for the Garbage Collector, and a 8-bit tag, which categorizes the nature of the block (e.g. 0 for tuples, records, arrays; 247 for function closures; 252 for strings) or identifies non-constant constructors.
+The header encodes the block’s size, 2 bits reserved for the Garbage Collector, and a 8-bit tag, which categorises the nature of the block (e.g. 0 for tuples, records, arrays; 247 for function closures; 252 for strings) or identifies non-constant constructors.

 This representation has many advantages.
 In particular, it allows simple support for data abstraction, separate compilation, polymorphic code and generic operations (such as the Garbage Collector, generic equality/hash/marshaling functions).

 OCaml has a single type for floating point values (called float) that are double-precision (64-bit) values.
 Since 64-bit cannot be represented as an unboxed integer even on 64-bit machines (because unbox integers are only 63-bit), a float value is represented by a pointer to a block (tag 253) holding one data word (64-bit) or two (32-bit).
 Floats are thus boxed, and a single float value requires three or four words (one for representing the pointer, one for the block header, and one or two for the float bits).
 Note that this representation is only required when floats are stored in data structures, or passed from one function to another.
-Within a single function’s body, local float values can be represented unboxed in memory or in registers, and the OCaml compiler apply such optimizations.
+Within a single function’s body, local float values can be represented unboxed in memory or in registers, and the OCaml compiler apply such optimisations.
 There are also plans to allow unboxed calling conventions between functions.

 OCaml arrays are normally represented by a pointer to a block with tag 0 holding one data word per array element.
 The length of the array is thus obtained directly from the size field of the block header, and accessing the nth-element of the array is very simple.